vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   Cuisine and ordered a yellow curry with tofu.
 I paid by cash.
 The waitress was the usual one.
 I placed the order around 1:20 PM and left a little after 1:30 PM.

+## Friday April 17

+* 9:25 AM to 10:35 AM: During this period, I went to Trader Joe's to get groceries.
+I arrived at the store at around 9:40 AM, got inside the store at around 10:05 AM, and finished paying at 10:15 AM.
+I got back home around 10:35 AM.
+I used the checkout aisle farthest from the street entrance; the cashier was male.